 Table 2.
-Overview of the most significant European Union legislation and the national laws in which these are transposed and plans.
+Overview of the most relevant European Union legislation and the national laws in which these are transposed and plans.
 Abbreviations are SH: Schleswig-Holstein, HH: Hamburg, LS: Lower Saxony, SAC: Special Areas of Conservation, SPA: Special Protection Areas.

-EU-directive Adop- tion Status in The Netherlands Status in Germany Status in Denmark Natura 2000 Directives (Birds Directive 2009/147/EC and Habitats Directive 92/43/EEC) Birds: 1979 Habitats: 1992 Transposed in the Law on Nature Conservation.
+EU-directive Adoption Status in The Netherlands Status in Germany Status in Denmark Natura 2000 Directives (Birds Directive 2009/147/EC and Habitats Directive 92/43/EEC) Birds: 1979 Habitats: 1992 Transposed in the Law on Nature Conservation.
 Natura 2000 plans are reviewed and updated periodically.
 Transposed in: Federal Nature Conservation Act (Bundesnaturschutzgesetz BNatSchG).
 State Nature Conservation (Implementation) Acts (SH, HH, LS) (Landesnaturschutzgesetz/ Ausführungsgesetz zum BNatSchG).
 National Park Acts (SH, HH, LS).
 Specific conservation objectives for each N2000 site (SAC and SPA) are covered by the National Park Acts in LS and HH; SH has a separate document published by the Ministry for the Environment of SH.
-Wadden Sea Plan (WSP 2010) functions as the Habitats & Birds Directive management framework for the German part of the Wadden Sea, in LS concretised by the Management Planning for the SAC Wadden Sea.
-Transposed in the Marine Protection Act, the Environment Protection Act, and the Nature Conservation Act.
+Wadden Sea Plan 2010 functions as the Habitats & Birds Directive management framework for the German part of the Wadden Sea, in LS concretised by the Management Planning for the SAC Wadden Sea.
+Transposed in the Marine Protection Act, the Environment Protection Act, and the Nature Conservation Act, the Hunting and Game Management Act, the Danish Forest Management Act, and other laws.
 Water Framework Directive 2000/60/EC 2000 Transposed in the Law on Nature Conservation, the Water Law, the National Water Policy Plan, the Regional Water Policy plans of the provinces.
 Transposed in: Federal Water Resources Act (Wasserhaushaltsgesetz), State Water Law (Landeswassergesetz), Management plans for the river basins.
-Transposed in the Environment Protection Act.
+Transposed in the Water Planning Act.
 Marine Strategy Framework Directive 2008/56/EC 2008 The Marine Strategy Framework Directive is not implemented in the Dutch Wadden Sea.
 Transposed in: Federal Water Resources Act (Wasserhaushaltsgesetz), State Water Law (Landeswassergesetz), the management plan is the programme of measures 2016 (currently working on an update) Transposed in the Danish Marine Strategy II and the Danish Marine Strategy Act.
 Marine Spatial Planning Directive 2014/89/EU 2014 Transposed in the National Water Policy plan.
-Transposed in: Spatial Planning Act (Raumordnungsgesetz, ROG), Lower Saxony Regional Planning Act (Niedersächsisches Raumordnungsgesetz, NROG), Schleswig-Holstein State Planning Act (Landesplanungsgesetz - LaplaG) Transposed in the Marine Spatial Planning Act (Bekendtgørelse af lov om maritim fysisk planlægning - 2020).
+Transposed in: Spatial Planning Act (Raumordnungsgesetz, ROG), Lower Saxony Regional Planning Act (Niedersächsisches Raumordnungsgesetz, NROG), Schleswig-Holstein State Planning Act (Landesplanungsgesetz - LaplaG) Transported in the Act on Maritime Physical Planning (ACT no. 615 of 08/06/2016) and Statutory Order no. 400 of 06/04/2020